roger2727/Comic-Book-API/src/README.md

 <!-- R10 Describe the way tasks are allocated and tracked in your project -->

 Before developing this application, I began with the planning process by creating a new Trello board and adding a card for every task with checklists required to finish each task.
-Once I have made all the cards, I go back through them and decide what has to be completed first and what has more priority.
-Then I start adding time frames and dates to the cards.
-Doing this allows me to look at the project and see how much time I can spend on specific tasks and helps me keep track of the overall progress of the development of the application
+Once I have made all the cards, I will go through and highlight what is code and what is documentation, and then I will decide what has to be completed first and what has more priority.
+After that is done, I start adding time frames and dates to the cards.
+Doing this allows me to keep track of the overall progress of the development of the application.

 <br>
 <br>